Join InterNations

 The standard working hours for banks in Portugal are between 8:30 and 15:00.
 This means banks are open during lunch hours, which is also their busiest time of the day.
 You may find some banks open on Saturday mornings as well.

-International Banks in Portugal
+International banks in Portugal

 Some banks from Brazil, China, or Angola also have branches in Portugal, so you may even find your current bank in the country.

-Best Online Banks in Portugal
+Best online banks in Portugal

 The following banks have both options for online banking and opening an account online:

+Portuguese banks typically charge a monthly fee for their banking services.
+The Portuguese typically spend between 80 and 130 EUR (approx. 90–150 USD) per year on bank fees.
 In reality, this is unnecessary.
-There are several options of no-fee bank accounts in the country, although some banks offer more complete services than others.
+There are several options for no-fee bank accounts in the country, although some banks offer more complete services than others.

 The banks that offer no-fee bank accounts in Portugal are:

 Of this list, the most complete banking products are offered by ActivoBank and Banco CTT.
-While all have products free of charge, the other banks listed start charging fees under certain conditions (e.g, if you decide to open a current account with another bank, make a certain number of bank transfers, request a credit card, etc.)
+While all have products free of charge, the other banks listed start charging fees under certain conditions (e.g, if you decide to open a current account with another bank, make a certain number of bank transfers, request a credit card, etc.).

-What is the Tax System in Portugal?
+What is the tax system in Portugal?

-NIF: Getting a Portuguese Tax Number
+NIF: Getting a Portuguese tax number

-To get a tax number in Portugal, you need to go Finanças, the tax agency.
-If you are applying for a NIF as a non-resident, you will need proof of address of your last country of residence (a bank statement should suffice) and a tax representative.
-This representative needs to be a Portuguese national and they become responsible for ensuring you pay your taxes.
+To get a tax number in Portugal, you need to go to the Autoridade Tributária e Aduaneira (commonly known as Finanças) the Portuguese tax authority.
+If you’re applying for a NIF as a non-resident, you will need proof of address for your last country of residence (a bank statement should suffice) and a tax representative.
+This representative must be a Portuguese citizen or a legal resident who has lived in Portugal for at least two years, and they are responsible for receiving any communication from the tax authorities.

 If applying as a Portuguese resident, bring proof of your address in Portugal.
 In both cases, you will need your ID.

-The Tax System in Portugal
+The tax system in Portugal

 Portugal has several types of taxes, the most relevant being income tax, social security, corporate tax, and value added tax.